gregmalcolm/python_koans/README.rst

     http://github.com/gregmalcolm/python_koans

-It is also mirrored on bitbucket for Mercurial users:
+It is also used to be mirrored on bitbucket for Mercurial users (deprecated):

     http://bitbucket.org/gregmalcolm/python_koans